"The mistakes are all there, waiting to be made."

 “No,” Sebastian assured me.
 “But phones are for making normal plans.
 I always feel weird texting about these, ‘cause they’re supposed to be spontaneous and adventurous, not planned.”

 I sighed.
-“You should come with a list of warnings so people know what they’re signing up for when they agree to be friends with you.”
+“You should come with a list of warnings.
+People need to know what they’re signing up for when they agree to be friends with you.”

 “So you mean I’m one of the select few who has to deal with this nonsense?”
 I asked, leaning an arm on the window frame.
 “Great.”